 Here are the culprits to watch out for on the mix and match list.
 They may have hidden sugar, so check your labels.

-- If you are buying processed, packaged free meat be sure it is nitrate free.
+If you are buying processed, packaged deli meat be sure it is nitrate free.
 If the ingredient list has sodium nitrate then it contains this harmful ingredient linked to cancer.

 Want more lunchbox ideas?
 Check out my Pinterest board.